Karambir Nain

 For testing:

-Use Makefile with frequently used commands.
+Use a Makefile with frequently used commands.

 Editor Setup

-Use Vim or Vim Mode in Pycharm
+Use Vim or Vim mode in PyCharm.

-Have plugins like EditorConfig
+Have plugins like EditorConfig:

 root = true